Physics-Informed Neural Network Lyapunov Functions: PDE Characterization, Learning, and Verification: PDE Characterization of Lyapunov Functions

 A proof of Theorem \ref{thm:zubov_pde} can be found in Appendix \ref{sec:proof_prop_zubov}.
 An interesting byproduct of the analysis in the proof of Theorem \ref{thm:zubov_pde} is the following error estimate for a neural (or other) approximate solution to the PDE (\ref{eq:zubov}).
+To derive the result, we refer to the following technical condition on an approximate solution $v:\,\bar\Omega\ra I$.
+Let $G$ and $I$ be from Assumption \ref{as:psi}.
+For some $\eps>0$ and $\delta>0$, we have

+for all $x\in \Omega\setminus\bar\B_\delta$.
+We shall see that, for any fixed $\delta>0$, condition (\ref{eq:v_eps}) holds for $\eps>0$ sufficiently small, provided that a mild condition holds for $v$ (see Remark \ref{rem:psi}).